replane-dev/replane-javascript/packages/sdk/examples/node/README.md

-# @replanejs/sdk Example
+# @replanejs/sdk - Node.js Example

-A simple Node.js example demonstrating how to use `@replanejs/sdk` for dynamic configuration with real-time updates.
+A Node.js example demonstrating how to use `@replanejs/sdk` for dynamic configuration with real-time updates.

 ## Setup